 ABOUT JOHN

-John Allen sculpture is held in private collections spanning New Zealand, Australia, USA and Europe.
+John Allen's sculpture is held in private collections spanning New Zealand, Australia, USA and Europe.

 Sculpture is available by commission.